Your Personal Statement for Graduate School Is Not About You

 Follow Dr. Jena on LinkedIn for honest insight and helpful tips on your journey to graduate school as a working professional.

-I teach working professionals how to apply for graduate school and other advanced degrees so that they can achieve their education and career goals.
+Hi!
+I’m Dr. Jena.
+I help working professionals confidently apply to graduate school and advanced degree programs so they can achieve their career goals.